lchoung/data-vis-lambda/index.md

 #### 04.24.17
 Write, benchmark, and interate on our implementation for worker and master programs.
 Write Project Checkpoint.
 #### 05.01.17
 Create interactive visualization of k-clustering problem that will allow users to change parameters.
 Try to connect our programs to the visualization.
+Potentially try tree clustering as well if we are ahead of schedule.
 #### 05.08.17
 Benchmark our project and make sure everything works.
 Start putting together final project presentation.
 #### 05.12.17